juliet-wambua/Delani-Studio/README.md

 # DELANI STUDIO PROJECT

-#### Implementation on use jquery and Bootstrap in Delani Studio Project , 7th June 2019

-#### By **Juliet Wambua**

 ## Description
 This Application is to implement Bootstrap and j query functions to recreate a landing page for Delani Studio.
-Bootstrap is used to style the page while j query is used to make it more interactive.
+Bootstrap is used to style the page while j query is used to make it more interactive.https://juliet-wambua.github.io/Delani-Studio/

+#### By **Juliet Wambua**

 ## Setup/Installation Requirements
 * git clone https://juliet-wambua.github.io/Delani-Studio/